Don't let anyone convince you that the problem

 I called them on Feb 24, 2005 to confirm that yes,

-signs are still up and the policy is still in place.
-"We refuse
+their signs are still up and the policy is still in place.
+"We

-people who cannot speak Japanese."
-When I told them that this
+refuse people who cannot speak Japanese."
+When I told them that

-was not sufficient grounds for refusal, as per Hotel Management
+this was not sufficient grounds for refusal, as per Hotel

-Article 5 (I even read it to them over the phone), the clerk
+Management Law, Article 5 (I even read it to them over the

-the law in Japanese from this link and show Article Five
+up the law in Japanese from this link and show Article

-the hotel management.
-If they still flaunt the law, try going to
+Five to the hotel management.
+If they still flaunt the law, try

 HOTEL SANREMO

-date unclear, but the Gallery monitor visited the premises in
+Photo date unclear, but the Gallery monitor visited the premises

-2005 and confirmed the sign's existence.
-It's a love hotel, and
+in March 2005 and confirmed the sign's existence.
+It's a love

-such also subject to laws governing hotels.
-As for the
+hotel, and as such also subject to laws governing hotels.

 BAR "WORD UP"